marshallswain/feathers-pinia/docs/index.md

   - icon: 🧁
     title: Best Practices Baked In
-    details: Vue 3 + Composition API 😎 Common Redux patterns included.
-SWR Fall-through cache by default.
+    details: Vue 3 + Composition API 😎 Common Redux patterns built in.
+Intelligent Fall-Through Cache.
 Query the store like a local database.

   - icon: ⚡️
     title: Realtime by Default
-    details: Realtime isn't an afterthought or add-on.
-With Live Queries, watch your data update as new data arrives from the Feathers server.
+    details: Realtime isn't an afterthought.
+Live Queries mean your UI updates as new data arrives from the Feathers server.
+No effort required.

   - icon: 🐮
     title: SWR with more Cowbell
     details: Feathers-Pinia can intelligently re-use data across different queries, making apps feel faster.
-Or go realtime and make SWR obsolete.
+Go Realtime and make SWR obsolete!

   - icon: 🥷
     title: Data Modeling Beyond Class
-    details: v2.0 has all-new Functional Data Modeling.
-We've ditched classes for functions and we're all happier.
-Write cleaner code.
+    details: v3.0 brings simplified setup and implicit Data Modeling.
+We've ditched classes for functions and baked it into the Feathers Client.

 ---